 Canada welcomes international participants in its economy and business community.
-Our firm has a thriving practice assisting international clients with the Canadian aspects of their business, regulatory, constitutional, administrative law and public policy matters..
+Our firm has a thriving practice assisting international clients with the Canadian aspects of their business, regulatory, constitutional, administrative law and public policy matters.
 As one of Canada's leading law firms, we have extensive national and international expertise.
 Our lawyers advise clients on all types of cross-border and multijurisdictional matters.

 We provide Canadian legal services in three principal transactional activities: (1) transactions originating outside of Canada; (2) Canadian transactions involving jurisdictions outside of Canada; and (3) all Canada-wide transactions.
-We bring a focused approach to addressing the Canadian legal needs for each of these types of transactions.
+We take a focused approach to addressing the Canadian legal needs for each type of transaction.
 International clients often seek us out specifically for our market-leading tax expertise.
 We are also known for our cross-border M&A, corporate finance, real estate, intellectual property and insolvency practices.

-To better serve our clients, Aird & Berlis has developed a network of partners around the world to ensure that our clients receive the same dedication, innovative ideas and personal attention they have come to expect from our firm.
-We are proud to be the Toronto law firm representative of Interlaw, an international network of full-service law firms in more than 150 cities worldwide, and recipient of Chambers Global's 2024 top-ranked "Elite" Leading Law Firm Networks award.
+To better serve our clients, Aird & Berlis has developed a global network of partners committed to upholding the same dedication, innovative ideas and personal attention they have come to expect from our firm.
+We are proud to be the Toronto law firm representative of Interlaw, an international network of full-service law firms in more than 150 cities worldwide, which is ranked as one of Chambers Global's "Elite" Leading Law Firm Networks.

-We are very proud of the national and international recognition given to various members of our firm by authoritative guides, including: Chambers Global; Chambers Canada; Who's Who Legal; Legal 500; The Best Lawyers in Canada; the Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada; the Canadian Legal Lexpert Directory; IP Stars; the World Trademark Review; World Tax Guide; Benchmark Litigation; and IAM Patent 1000: The World's Leading Patent Professionals, among others.
+We are very proud of the national and international recognition given to various members of our firm by authoritative guides, including: Chambers Global; Chambers Canada; Who's Who Legal; Legal 500; The Best Lawyers in Canada; the Best Law Firms in Canada; the Lexpert 500 Cross Border Guide; the Canadian Legal Lexpert Directory; IP Stars; the World Trademark Review; World Tax Guide; Benchmark Litigation; and IAM Patent 1000: The World's Leading Patent Professionals, among others.